 Overlooked no more, trio of Tiger receivers ready for 2021

 The offseason buzz around Missouri has been all about the incoming recruits.
-As the Tigers open fall camp on Friday morning, few individuals have generated more of that buzz than freshman receivers Dominic Lovett, and East St. Louis High School product, and Mookie Cooper, a prep star at Pattonville who is transferring in from Ohio State.
+As the Tigers open fall camp on Friday morning, few individuals have generated more of that buzz than freshman receivers Dominic Lovett, an East St. Louis High School product, and Mookie Cooper, a prep star in St. Louis who is transferring in from Ohio State.

 The hype is certainly understandable.
 Both were four-star prospects out of high school with speed to burn and endless potential.
 But before either of the newcomers finds his way into the starting lineup for the Tigers, they’ll have to leapfrog a trio of wideouts who have made a career out of being prematurely dismissed by pretty much everyone.